Now in Summit City, fighter looking to reach summit of MMA again

-Now armed with the benefit of experience – not to mention a full-time coach for the first time – Ryan MacDonald hopes to take the next step in a return to the UFC when he fights Jesse Stirn on April 29 for the Art Of Scrap Pro Featherweight Title at Art Of Scrap 6, hosted by Lee Brothers MMA at the Memorial Coliseum.
+Now armed with the benefit of experience – not to mention a full-time coach for the first time – Ryan MacDonald hopes to take the next step in a return to the UFC when he fights Jesse Stirn on April 29 for the Art Of Scrap pro featherweight title at Art Of Scrap 6, hosted by Lee Brothers MMA at Memorial Coliseum.

-A native of North Platte, Nebraska, MacDonald uprooted his life in the Cornhusker State about six months ago, moving to Fort Wayne to train under coach Mike Lee of Lee Brothers.
+A native of North Platte, Nebraska, MacDonald uprooted his life about six months ago, moving to Fort Wayne to train under coach Mike Lee of Lee Brothers.
 As MacDonald explained, completing the final few weeks of training in Fort Wayne for AOS 3 in October 2021 opened his eyes to the need for a coach well-versed in all facets of mixed martial arts competition.

 “My connection to Mike Lee was just great from the jump, so it felt like the right fit at the time when I moved,” MacDonald said.
 “Over the years I had several different instructors and coaches, but it wasn’t for extensive amounts of time.